leonard7e/mona/README.md

 ##### Installation

 On Ubuntu, do
-> apt-get install nodejs npm
+> apt-get install nodejs nodejs-legacy npm

 This will give you npm package manager.
 You will need grunt-cli.
 You can install it via npm.
 > npm install -g grunt-cli

+Now you need to install Sass
+> apt-get install ruby
+> gem install sass

 After, you can do first step installing Mona.